 The Top 10 Questions to Ask When Choosing a Community College

-Choosing a college is a major decision that will affect at least the next two to four years of your life, depending which school and which program you choose.
+Choosing a college is a major decision that will affect at least the next two to four years of your life, depending on which school and which program you choose.
 Many students attend college right out of high school simply because it seems like the logical next step.
 With college tuition rising each year and millions of college graduates still struggling to start a career, however, it is important to think through this decision completely before you make your choice.

 Keep reading to learn about the top ten questions to ask yourself before going to college as well as some important questions to ask when it comes to making your decision.